 Isabella Freedman (aka Freedman, IF): A Jewish Retreat Center located in Falls Village, CT.
 Home to the Adamah Farming Fellowship and TEVA programs in Jewish Environmental Education.
 Founded in 1883 as “The Jewish Working Girls Vacation Society,” it was renamed after the eponymous donor many years ago.
 It is now under the umbrella of Hazon, a Jewish environmental nonprofit organization.

 Kansas City (aka KC, KS, home): A greater metropolitan region straddling the state line between Kansas and Missouri.
 This includes Kansas City, MO; Kansas City, KS; and other smaller cities and towns within the geographic area.
 I grew up in a home located in one of its southern surburbs on the Kansas side.
-I currently live in this same house with my parents.
+I recently had the experience of living in this house with my parents as an adult.

 Shmita Adventures: Unconventional activities during a sabbatical or life-transition period.
 Shmita (literally “release”) is the biblical agricultural concept of letting the land rest (“lie fallow”) every seventh year.